attester/attester/README.md

 **Usual options:**

-`--phantomjs-path <path>` Path to the [PhantomJS](http://phantomjs.org/) executable (default: `phantomjs`).
+`--phantomjs-path <path>` Path to the [PhantomJS](http://phantomjs.org/) executable.
+It defaults to the path of phantomJS that is automatically installed locally.

-- *Important note: you have to install PhantomJS by yourself if you want to use it.
-Then, you must either pass `--phantomjs-path` argument, or add the folder containing `phantomjs.exe` to your system's `PATH`.
-Otherwise, you'll get runtime errors.*
+- *Important note: you can install PhantomJS by yourself.
+In that case you must pass `--phantomjs-path` argument.
+Otherwise, you'll get runtime errors.
+However, we discourage you to do so because attester is not compatible with all versions of PhantomJS.*

 `--phantomjs-instances <number>` Number of instances of [PhantomJS](http://phantomjs.org/) to start (default: `0`).
 Additionally, a string `auto` can be passed to let the program use the optimal number of instances for best performance (max.
 1 per CPU thread).